 Griffin is a medium-sized city located in the state of Georgia.
-With a population of 23,211 people and 12 constituent neighborhoods, Griffin is the 38th largest community in Georgia.
+With a population of 22,813 people and 12 constituent neighborhoods, Griffin is the 38th largest community in Georgia.

 Griffin is an extremely ethnically-diverse city.
 The people who call Griffin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Griffin residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Griffin include Irish, German, Scots-Irish, and European.
+Important ancestries of people in Griffin include Irish, English, German, African, and European.

 The most common language spoken in Griffin is English.
 Other important languages spoken here include Spanish and Langs. of India.